Strong demand for German two-year bonds at minus 0.50 pct yields

 Almost one year later, analysts believe more measures are on the way as the ECB is fighting the impact of a slowdown in the Chinese economy, record low long-term inflation expectations due to subdued oil prices, and rising stress indicators in bank-to-bank lending markets.

-Tightening financial conditions driven by falling stock prices, uncertainty over China and a global reassessment of credit risk could throw the U.S. economy off track from an otherwise solid course, U.S. Federal Reserve Chair Janet Yellen said in a testimony to Congress.

-"Listening to Yellen today, it's clear central bankers realise that they have to keep policy loose or loosen it further than they would have hoped a few months ago," said Martin van Vliet, a senior rates strategist at ING.
+Forward contracts of overnight EONIA interest rates dated for the March meeting are 13 basis points lower than the spot rate, meaning money markets see a one-in-three chance of a 20 basis point cut.
+A cut of 10 basis points is widely assumed.

-Money markets factor in some 25 basis points worth of deposit rate cuts from the ECB this year.
+Money markets factor in some 25 basis points worth of deposit rate cuts for 2016.
 German two-year yields were 1 basis point higher at minus 0.51 percent, in secondary markets.
 They were just off a record low of minus 0.536 percent.

 NEW TEST

-Ten-year Bund yields rose 1 basis points to 0.25 percent.
+Ten-year Bund yields, the euro zone benchmark, were a tad higher at 0.25 percent.
 Almost a year ago, Bunds tested the zero level, but their failure quickly escalated into a snowballing sell-off that took yields above 1 percent.

 The context then was different, as markets were not risk averse and simply thought the ECB's 60 billion euro a month bond buying programme, recently extended by six months, would wipe out sovereign borrowing costs across the euro zone.